marinusmaurice/SonOfAMono/README.md

 Also.
 Licences like the above are more harmful for those who are unemployed, possibly broke and need to make a living using and (possibly) writing software that could depend on free and/or open source software.
 If you are unemployed, broke, no one wants to hire you.. then you will know EXACTLY what I mean.
 For anything else Im sure sure GPL maybe has some use.

-# Ok..
-Im boring..
-SHOW SOME PICS MAN!!!!
+# Ok..Now we done with the boring stuff..
+LETS SEE SOME PICS OF THE IDE ON LINUX!!!!
 Sure.
 These are early EARLY day pics.
 Its still rife with bugs everywhere.
 But as soon as things are even compilable..
 I will upload source.
 PROMISE!!

 ![pic00](https://user-images.githubusercontent.com/75542535/138273325-618f5ddf-0b6d-4dd0-8bde-b808854f5e92.png)